mmilch01/mipl_open/README.md

 Medical image processing and conversion tools developed at Neuroinformatics Lab Washington University St Louis

 ## Prerequisites
-Prior to compilitng, download the <a href="https://dicom.offis.de">DCMTK 3.6.6</a> library and unzip to 'dcmtk' directory under the source root.
+Prior to compilitng, download and build the <a href="https://dicom.offis.de">DCMTK 3.6.6</a> library.
+Put the build in 'dcmtk' directory under the source root.

 ## Compiling
 ### Visual Studio 2019: